Abhincoder/Smart-Assistant-for-Research-Summarization/README.md

 An evaluation_prompt is crafted, supplying the original question, the User's Answer, and the Document Context (retrieved chunks) to the LLM. [cite: uploaded:doc_sum.py]
 The LLM is instructed to evaluate the user's answer for correctness only based on the provided context, providing feedback and justification. [cite: uploaded:doc_sum.py]

+REQUIREMENTS BELOW
+MAKE A .ENV FILE IN THE SAME FOLDER AS THE doc_sum.py with [GOOGLE_API_KEY=YOUR API KEY LANGSMITH_TRACING=true LANGSMITH_ENDPOINT=https://api.smith.langchain.com LANGSMITH_API_KEY='YOUR API KEY FROM LANGSMITH LANGSMITH_PROJECT=PROJECT NAME ]

 How to RUN
 streamlit run doc_sum.py
-MAKE A .ENV FILE
-with GOOGLE_API_KEY=YOUR API KEY

-LANGSMITH_TRACING=true
-LANGSMITH_ENDPOINT=https://api.smith.langchain.com
-LANGSMITH_API_KEY='YOUR API KEY FROM LANGSMITH LANGSMITH_PROJECT=PROJECT NAME